pixelooz/hinder-db/README.md

 ## Current Roadmap (In no particular order)

 * **Concurrency Control:** Table-Level Two-Phase Locking (2PL) via the `LockManager` to support multithreaded clients.
-* **Garbage Collection:** Equivalent of the `VACUUM` command to reclaim disk space from logical tombstones and rewriting the entire page anew.
+* **Garbage Collection:** Equivalent of the `VACUUM` command to reclaim disk space from logical tombstones and rewrite the entire page anew.
+* **ARCHITECTURE.md:** Write a markdown file to break down the architecture in detail.